Portfolio Management Services

 Since PMS works with a concentrated approach, there is no compulsion to churn a stock that is performing irrespective of its rising weight in the portfolio over years.
 What matters is the expected earnings and growth potential in the businesses held.
 Unlike this, in mutual funds, beyond a point, at times fund manager may be forced to let go of a performing stock to cut its rising weight, given the regulations.

-Why Choose PMS AIF World?
+Why Choose PMS AIF WORLD?

 But out of the almost 200 PMSs that are available – which one is best for YOU?